edwar7777/edwar7777.github.io/_posts/2020-06-29-NFS-clients-behind-NAT.md

 ---
 # NFS clients behind NAT

-Scenario: The NFS server is accessible in the intranet.
+Concerns: The NFS server is accessible in the intranet.
 But some clients behind the NAT are Sparc machines with Solaris 2.6 / 7 / 8 installed.
 Therefore, neither CIFS (Samba) mount nor NFSv4 can be adopted.
 The only option is NFS with version<=3.

 The NAT runs on a workstation with FreeBSD or Linux.
 Routed or Bridged network is not preferred in order to keep the clients invisible from the intranet.